Fast-Track Profitable Patient Centricity

 If you believe that pharma should be all about the patient, there is no better place for you to spend two days than in the company of others who dedicate their minds and efforts to maximising the wellbeing of patients.
-This is the one event in Europe to which patient-focused experts make an annual pilgrimage - this is our 13th year!
+This is the one event in Europe to which patient-focused experts make an annual pilgrimage - 2017 will be our 14th year!
 Just think what you can learn from them.

-Filtering the most useful insights from the myriad people involved in the patient journey is tough, but we think we’ve done a pretty good job - with insights from big pharma, patient advocacy groups, KOLs and, of course, patients.
-We’re confident you’ll have an action plan for productive and profitable patient-centricity by the time you’ve experienced what our contributors have to say.
+Filtering the most useful insights from the myriad people involved in the patient journey is tough, but we think we do a pretty good job - with insights from big pharma, patient advocacy groups, KOLs and, of course, patients.
+In 2016, the event's key themes included:

 Real life, real results: